Field Trips

 SCHEDULING A FIELD TRIP

 Ijams schedules field trip requests by Google form on a first-come, first-served basis.
-Ijams can accommodate groups between 45-60 students on some Mondays, Wednesdays, and Fridays.
+Please fill out the request form above, and Ijams will get back to you shortly!

 If you have any questions, please contact Kylie Preston at fieldtrips@ijams.org or +1865-577-4717, ext.
 1012.